-So you go to the mall and buy a pair a $200 sneakers.
+So you go to the mall for a new pair.

-Sure, you love your Jumpman’s, Yeezy’s, etc – but let’s be real.
+Sure, you love your Jumpman’s, Yeezy’s, etc— but let’s be honest.

-The two biggest influences to make someone want to lace up these type of sneakers fall into these categories:
+Generally speaking, the two biggest contributing factors to make someone want to lace up this type of footwear fall into these categories:

 A. Breaking necks in public.